What is bacterial endocarditis?

 You cannot always prevent BE.
 However, you should talk to your doctor if you are at risk.
 If you need to have dental work or a procedure, you may need to take an antibiotic first.
-Doing so can help keep bacteria from getting into your bloodstream.
+Doing so can keep bacteria from getting into your bloodstream.

 Bacterial endocarditis treatment

-Antibiotics are the main form of treatment for BE.
+Antibiotics are the main treatment for BE.
 They often are given intravenously (through an IV) in the hospital.
 You may be able to finish treatment at home.
 Severe cases of BE may require heart surgery.

 Questions to ask your doctor